JanuszProgramowaniaa/ChicChic-Shop/README.md

 - PHP: Confirm PHP installation by running php -v in your terminal.
 - Composer: Verify Composer installation with composer -V.
 - MySQL: Install MySQL to manage the database.
 Refer to the MySQL documentation for installation instructions.
+- Node.js and npm: Install Node.js and npm to manage JavaScript dependencies.
+Refer to the Node.js documentation for installation instructions.

 ## Installation